Cranz, Hamburg: Geography

 In 2006 according to the statistical office of Hamburg and Schleswig-Holstein, the quarter Cranz has a total area of 1.3 km2.
 It is a rural area and part of the region Altes Land.
 In the south is the state of Lower Saxony.
 In the north is the river Elbe and the eastern border is to Neuenfelde quarter.

 Demographics

 In 2006 in the quarter Cranz were living 857 people.
 The population density was 643 PD/sqkm.
 18.6% were children under the age of 18, and 16.7% were 65 years of age or older.
 15.4% were resident aliens.
 31 people were registered as unemployed.
 In 1999 there were 424 households, out of which 21.7% had children under the age of 18 living with them and 38.9% of all households were made up of individuals.
 The average household size was 2.09.

 In 2006 there were 67 criminal offences in Cranz (87 crimes per 1000 people).

 There is one elementary school and no secondary school in the quarter Cranz, there are 2 physicians in private practice and no pharmacy.

 Politics

+The 2025 results include the Stadtteile Cranz, Altenwerder, and Moorburg.

 These are the results of Cranz in the Hamburg state election: